Pay driver responsibility assessment

-The driver responsibility assessment is a fee you must pay to DMV over a three year period if you are convicted of certain traffic offenses in New York State or accumulate six or more points on your driving record within 18 months.
+The driver responsibility assessment is a fee you must pay to DMV over a three year period if you are convicted of certain traffic offenses in New York State or accumulate 6 or more points on your driving record within 18 months.
 This fee is in addition to any fines, penalties or surcharges that you must pay for a traffic conviction.
 The purpose of the assessment is to prevent the repeated behavior of problem drivers and to improve traffic safety.
-The quickest and easiest way to pay a driver responsibility assessment is online.

 Effective November 18, 2004, you must pay a driver responsibility assessment if

 - you were convicted of an alcohol or drugged driving-related traffic offense while driving a motor vehicle, boat, or snowmobile in New York State

 - you were found to have refused to take a chemical test for blood alcohol content in New York State

 - you received 6 or more points on your NY State driver record within an 18 month period for convictions of traffic offenses committed in New York, Quebec or Ontario

 You must pay the driver responsibility assessment whether you have a driver license issued by New York State, another jurisdiction or if you do not have a driver license.

 The amount depends on the type of violation or the total number of points on your driving record.

 - If you are convicted of an alcohol or drugged driving-related offense or if you refuse to take a chemical test, the annual assessment is $250.
 The minimum amount that you must pay each year is the annual assessment.
 The total assessment for the three years is $750.